cwwang1979/IMASSL_CytoandCellBlock_PL/README.md

 ## Datasets

 ### Cytological Smears Dataset
 In this study, we collected 194 cytological smear slides from the Department of Pathology at Tri-Service General Hospital, Taipei, Taiwan and the National Defense Medical Center, Taipei, Taiwan.
 This cohort covers individuals aged 23 to 109 with 80 male and 114 female patients, respectively.
-The class distribution is presented  positive for malignancy (n=74); negative for malignancy (n=120)].
+The class distribution [positive for malignancy (n=74); negative for malignancy (n=120)].

 ### Cell Blocks Dataset
 Moreover, we also collected 188 cell blocks slides from the Department of Pathology at Tri-Service General Hospital, Taipei, Taiwan and the National Defense Medical Center, Taipei, Taiwan.
 This cohort covers individuals aged 23 to 109 with 76 male and 112 female patients, respectively.
-The class distribution is presented  positive for malignancy (n=70); negative for malignancy (n=118)].
+The class distribution [positive for malignancy (n=70); negative for malignancy (n=118)].

 ## Experiment Setup